qaisern/pangrease/README.md

 Installation
 ------------

-Install Python by running:
-	python.msi - Windows
-	python.dmg - Mac OS X
-if you do not already have Python installed on your PC or Mac.
+Install Python by navigating to: www.python.org/downloads if you do not already have Python installed on your device.

 Contribute
 ----------